Pelvic Floor Exercises

 - Urge urinary incontinence.
 The complaint of involuntary loss of urine associated with a sudden urgent need to pass urine.

 - Mixed urgency and stress incontinence.
-The complaint of involuntary loss of urine associated with urgency and also with effort or physical exertion, or on sneezing or coughing.
+The complaint of involuntary loss of urine associated with urgency and with effort or physical exertion, or on sneezing or coughing.

 - Pelvic Organ Prolapse.
 Leading to a bulging of the bladder or bowel, or uterus (womb) into the vagina or out of the vaginal entrance if more severe.